What is Non-Domestic Rates?

 The amount of rates that you will pay is dependent on the rateable value given to that property, multiplied by the national rate poundage, this is set by the Scottish Government.
 The rateable value is set by The Assessor for the Grampian Valuation Joint Board.

-The National Rate Poundage for 2017/2018 is 46.6 pence.
-In addition to the poundage, if your property’s rateable value is greater than £51,000 you will also have to pay Large Business Supplement of 2.6 pence to contribute to the cost of the Small Business Bonus Scheme.
+The National Rate Poundage for 2023/24 is 49.8 pence.
+In addition to the poundage, if your property’s rateable value is between £51,001 and £100,000 you will also have to pay an Intermediate Business Supplement of 1.3 pence and if your property's rateable value is greater than £100,000 you will pay a Large Business Supplement of 2.6 pence to contribute to the cost of the Small Business Bonus Scheme.

-To calculate the amount you have to pay, multiply your rateable value by the National Rate Poundage and, if appropriate, the Large Business Supplement.
+To calculate the amount you have to pay, multiply your rateable value by the National Rate Poundage and, if appropriate, the Intermediate or Large Business Supplement.

 There are a number of reliefs which may reduce the amount of Non-Domestic Rates you pay.
 Please see Reliefs and Exemptions to find out more about these reductions.